Cranberry Mountain Wildlife Management Area

-Mowing is used annually to manage to field vegetation, and when necessary fields are replanted to improve wildlife cover and forage.
+Mowing is used annually to manage to field vegetation, and when necessary, fields are replanted to improve cover and foraging opportunities for wildlife.
 Efforts to control nuisance invasive plant species have been undertaken, including the release of a Mile-a-Minute vine (Polygonum perfoliatum) biocontrol agent.
 Management of shoreline vegetation and maintenance of a variety of aquatic and wetland types is used to encourage a diversity of wildlife species.

 View the Habitat Management Plan for Cranberry Mountain Wildlife Management Area (PDF) (1.72 MB), approved in September 2016, which identifies the WMA-specific target species and habitat goals for the WMA.

 Great Swamp Wildlife Management Area, another large wetland of state significance is just to the west along Rte.
 22.